lh3/gffio/README.md

 gffio is a software tool to process GFF3 and GTF files.
 It can convert between GFF3 and GTF, generate 12-column BED, extract CDS/transcript/protein sequences, reorder features and select the longest CDS/transcript.
-Most gffio features are also available in [gffread][gffread].
+Many gffio features are also available in [gffread][gffread].
 I implemented gffio mainly for a few use cases I needed for my work.